redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

 Furthermore, these operators are "bind-able" as they expose information necessary for an application to connect to their instances.

-We will use Dev4Devs PostgreSQL Operator found in the [OperatorHub](https://operatorhub.io) to demonstrate a sample use case.
+We will use [Dev4Devs PostgreSQL Operator](https://operatorhub.io/operator/postgresql-operator-dev4devs-com) found on the [OperatorHub](https://operatorhub.io) to demonstrate a sample use case.

 Service Binding Operator is an operator that helps in easily binding an application to other Operator Backed Services.
 It accomplishes this through automatically collecting binding information and sharing with an application to bind it with operator managed backing services